 Water Based Polyurethane VS Oil-Based Polyurethane

 The main considerations between the water or oil-based items will be the durability factor.
-Oil-based is more durable and will provide a longer lasting finish, but water-based poly is clearer and suitable for all wood types, and colors.
+Oil-based is more durable and will provide a longer lasting finish, but water-based polyurethane is clearer and suitable for all wood types, and colors.

 - You want the wood you are finishing to retain its natural light coloration.